hofstadter-io/hof/formatters/README.md

 a collection of code formatting tools

-### todo

-- [ ] `hof fmt` for controlling containers & formatting dirs of code
-  - [ ] container control, mainly stop all, but start too?

 ### formatting

-- go fmt built in
+- go, cue, data formats built in
-- would love a go version of prettier
-- need to run something else for other languages
+- container based api wrappers for other languages
 - run in background, avoid startup costs (dagger does this)
 - build a container, config for control, where to find / how to run tools